sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 check SSH URL for now.

 ## 6. Clone github repo to a RStudio project
+Relaunch RStudio.
 At the top-right corner, click on Project upside-down arrow \> New Project... \> Version Control \> Git \> Clone Git Repository \>

 In Repository URL: paste the SSH URL from github repository e.g.

-> git@github.com:srms1/test.git*
+> **git@github.com:srms1/test.git**

-Click Code (in green) drop-down menu.
-Instead of using HTML URL, ensure to use SSH URL.
+*Recall that to locate the URL in github repository, click Code (in green) drop-down menu.
+Instead of using HTML URL, ensure to use SSH URL.*

-Customise the subdirectory as appropriate.
+Now, back in RStudio, customise the subdirectory as appropriate.

 Then, click Create Project.